engie-group/shaystack/README.md

 ### `Null`, `Boolean`, `Date`, `Time`, `Date/Time` and `strings`.

-Standard Python types.
 In the case of Date/Time, the `tzinfo` parameter is set to the equivalent timezone provided by the `pytz` library where possible.

 ### `Numbers`